mjguidry/WhatsMyGen/generations/silent-first.md

 <br>
 ### Silent Generation: First tier
 #### 1928 to 1933
-In 2018, this tier would be those Americans between 85 and 90 years old.
-The U.S. Census Bureau estimates that there were 4,438,653 Americans in this age range.
+In 2019, this tier would be those Americans between 86 and 91 years old.
+The U.S. Census Bureau estimates that there were 4,438,653 people in this tier in 2018.

 ### People